 The percentage from your invested assets that you can withdraw comfortably each year from your investment assets while retired is considered your safe withdrawal rate.
 For instance, if you have one million dollars saved up for retirement when you retire, and your investment advisor tells you 4% is your safe withdrawal rate, then you can take out $40,000/year (4% of one million), and feel comfortable you will not run out of money before you die.

 This should make intuitive sense to some.
 Consider a one million dollar account that has gained no interest and has no growth to the principal each year.
 If you withdraw, $40,000 per year from this account it will last you 25 years (4% * 25 years = 100% of your assets).
 If you add a little bit of interest to this account, suddenly, lasting 30 years does not sound so far off, does it?
-The downside of this example is that it does not take inflation into account. $40,000 this year will not buy you as nearly many things like $40,000 10 years from now.
+The downside of this example is that it does not take inflation into account. $40,000 this year will not buy you nearly as many things like $40,000 10 years from now.

 What we believe is fascinating about safe withdrawal rates is that you can adjust your withdrawals along with inflation.
 This means, say within the first year, you take out $40,000 with inflation at 3%.
 The following year, you should be able to safely take out $41,200 from your investment accounts, and so on.